2nd New Jersey Regiment

 Plan map for the attack on Trenton NJPlan Map for the Attack on Trenton, NJ

-Battle of MonmouthBattle of Monmouth (USMA) — Tactical map of the Battle of Monmouth, June 28, 1778.
-Richard Howell fought at Monmouth; his twin brother Dr. Lewis Howell died of illness seven days after this battle.
+Battle of MonmouthBattle of Monmouth (USMA), Tactical map of the Battle of Monmouth, June 28, 1778.3 Richard Howell fought at Monmouth; his twin brother Dr. Lewis Howell fell ill during the campaign and died shortly after.4

-1777 Battle of Germantown — Montresor1777 Battle of Germantown — Montresor — Map by engineer John Montresor of the Battle of Germantown, October 4, 1777.
+1777 Battle of Germantown, Montresor1777 Battle of Germantown, Montresor, Map by British Royal Engineer John Montresor of the Battle of Germantown, October 4, 1777.5

 Battle of BrandywineBattle of Brandywine